Charley Pride: Career peak

 The show became the first of a long and active career playing to large audiences, his race soon becoming a minor detail compared to his success.
-In 1967, he became the first black performer to appear at the Grand Ole Opry since founding member DeFord Bailey, who had last appeared in 1941.
+In 1967, he became the first Black performer to appear at the Grand Ole Opry since founding member DeFord Bailey, who had last appeared in 1941.
 Between 1969 and 1971, Pride had eight singles that reached number one on the US Country Hit Parade and also charted on the Billboard Hot 100: "All I Have to Offer You (Is Me)", "(I'm So) Afraid of Losing You Again", "I Can't Believe That You've Stopped Loving Me", "I'd Rather Love You", "Is Anybody Goin' to San Antone", "Wonder Could I Live There Anymore", "I'm Just Me", and "Kiss an Angel Good Mornin'".
 The pop success of these songs reflected the country/pop crossover sound that was reaching country music in the 1960s and early 1970s, known as "Countrypolitan".
-In 1969, his compilation album, The Best of Charley Pride, sold more than one million copies, and was awarded a gold disc.
-Ultimately, Elvis Presley was the only artist who sold more records than Pride for RCA.
+In 1969, his compilation album The Best of Charley Pride sold more than one million copies, and was awarded a gold disc.
+Ultimately, Elvis Presley was the only artist who sold more records than Pride on RCA.

 Pride performed "All His Children", featured in the film Sometimes a Great Notion (1971).
 The film received two Oscar nominations in 1972, one for "All His Children".